mickenordin/gmnd/README.md

 # gMNd
 gMNd is my gemini server, which is written in python.
+It has support for serving static files, or run cgi-scripts.
 Documentation will primarily be supplied via [gemini://mic.ke/gmnd/docs](gemini://mic.ke/gmnd/docs), but if you are not yet able to access content via gemini, here is a quick start guide for your viewing pleasure:

-Currently it only serves static files.
 You can build and run it from the supplied Dockerfile if you so whish:
 ```
 docker build -t gmnd:latest .
 ```